 There is a lot of talk online about 3D Printed part accuracy.
 Mostly what you will find being referenced by other 3D Printing services bureaus are the numbers that the machine manufacturers (OEM’s) give out in there user manuals.
 At Forerunner 3D Printing we wanted to put these numbers to the test and see what kind of accuracy we could really achieve with our equipment.
-F3DP is equipped with a Faro Edge ScanArm system and Geomagics ControlX software (through a partnership with DE, our sister company).
+F3DP is equipped with a Faro Edge ScanArm system and Geomagics ControlX software (with assistance from DE, the engineering business unit in our company).
 The following are real inspection reports that were put together using our in house inspection equipment / process and parts that were built on our 3D Printers.
 To read a full PDF of each of the inspection reports shown on this page click on the accuracy heat map images below.
 Also, if you have a 3D Printing project that requires critical tolerances to be maintained, we offer additional in-depth inspection report services on 3D printed parts we produce for our customers, please inquire about this service when we are quoting your project.
 Before we jump into looking at inspection reports, it is important to make sure you understand the meaning of accuracy, precision, and tolerance as it applies to 3D Printing.

 Let’s start with definitions: What’s the difference between accuracy, precision, and tolerance?
 For each term, we’ll use a target—a common example for unpacking these concepts—to help visualize meaning.